Status: 2nd Oct 2021 - Retested and verified setup since Flash was disabled in January 2021

 Installation and Testing

-Using the above configuration I did straight forward CD-ROM (image) based VM boot and install and then installed: Java, Flash and CCP:
+Using the above configuration I did straight forward CD-ROM (image) based VM boot and install and then installed: Java, Flash and CCP; in running VM:

 - Setup new VM using Virtual Machine Manager / libvirt